Case study Carbide recycling

 In the carbide industry, valuable materials such as tungsten carbide and cobalt are used, for example, in indexable inserts, drills and milling cutters.
 These raw materials are expensive, sometimes scarce and only available in a few regions.
-The recycling of used carbide products is therefore becoming increasingly important.
+Recycling of used carbide products is therefore becoming increasingly important.

 LinkedIn